The Day Prior to the Walk

 After the Walk

-- Transfer the walk fees to the club bank account and sent the completed booking form to the treasurer and Walk Programme Leader
+1. Send the completed booking form to the Treasurer and Walk Programme Leader

 2. Indemnity Forms and Day Membership forms should be sent to the Walk Programme Leader

 3. If a reportable incident occurred on the walk, liaise with the Walk Programme Leader and complete an incident report form.
 The completed form should be forwarded to the Walk Programme Leader for retention by the Club.